keuperj/ZumiWorld/README.md

 ```

+#### Live camera stream
+We are currently workin on a live >10 fps stream from the Zumi...

 ### Network
 By default, Zumi starts two wifi networks:
 * It's own network ``AP0`` with the defualt IP ``192.168.10.1`` with ISSD ``zumiXXXX``